 Right off the bat, in order to download the software, you are prompted to enter your name, e-mail and even phone number in order to download the application.
 However, there doesn’t seem to be any e-mail confirmation or phone number checking so you don’t need to input your personal information if you so choose.

 Another rough part is that the download size (at least for DaVinci Resolve 16) is 1.3 GB which is absolutely massive in comparison to all the other editors on this list.
 Obviously this is due to professional grade features and tools, but even then, it would be nice to be able to download some of them separately.

 Once you’re done installing, you will be greeted with a beautiful, modern UI packed with different tools.
 The first thing you see is the media library where you can add your clips and move them to the timeline.

-It is very handy as there is nothing extra shown, which is due to the fact that DaVinci Resolve uses tabs for separate views, very similar to Lightroom.
+It is very handy as there is nothing extra shown, which is due to the fact that DaVinci Resolve uses tabs for separate views, very similar to Lightworks.
 Resolve has separate tabs for Media, Cutting, Editing, Fusion, Color, Audio and Exporting, which in itself shows how much features the software has.